 They also have a great range of second-hand bikes on the premises and if you’re looking to get into cycling on a budget, you definitely want to check out their store.

 Rayment’s Cycles was established back in the 1960s and has been in Brighton ever since.
 Their facility is half cycle shop and half workshop.
 The current owner bought his very first bike in Rayment’s and started working there when he was a schoolboy on his Saturday’s.
 So, it’s fair to say Rayment’s is a place where they are passionate about bikes.

 Their servicing charges appear to be lower than many other bike shops in the city but they’re not quite so forthcoming about what exactly is included in each of their many servicing options – you might want to ask them to explain in detail before you commit to servicing your bike at Rayment’s.

-They carry more than a dozen major brands of bicycle and you won’t be disappointed in their selection though none of them are “cheap”.
+They carry more than a dozen major brands of bicycles and you won’t be disappointed in their selection though none of them is “cheap”.
 They may also be the only bicycle shop in the city with their own range of merchandise and their t-shirts are cheery and fun.
 Check them out while you’re there.